gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/README.md

 Concluding, the Class Diagram is correct and I only have a small difference in preference for the explanation document layout of the Class Diagram.

+#### Answer
+Gabriel Falcão (67775), 24/11/2025 10:14

+I don't agree with the first point as it is my personal preference to have the document structured as is, maybe we can ask for the group's opinion on it.

+I did not understand the second point, where would you like me to write the path?
 ### Sequence diagrams
 [Sequence Diagrams](US1%20Sequence%20Diagrams.md)
 ### Review